bindi-nagda/megatron/README.md

 1. GPU-based processing (meta310)
 2. CPU-based processing (myenv310).

-To create the CPU environment, simply replace `environment.yml` to `environmentNoCuda.yml` in the `setup_env.sh` script.
+To create the CPU environment, simply replace `environment.yml` to `environmentNoCuda.yml` in the `setup/setup_env.sh` script.

 ### 3. Activate the Environment